project-akri/akri/docs/extensibility.md

 This document is intended to demonstrate how a new protocol can be implemented.For reference, we have created a [http-extensibility branch](https://github.com/deislabs/akri/tree/http-extensibility) with the implementation defined below.
 For convenience, you can [compare the http-extensibility branch with main here](https://github.com/deislabs/akri/compare/http-extensibility).

 Here, we will create a protocol to discover **HTTP-based devices** that publish random sensor data.
-An implementation of these devices and a discovery protocol is described in [this README in the http-extensibility branch](TODO: reference branch code./samples/apps/http-apps/README.md).
+An implementation of these devices and a discovery protocol is described in [this README in the http-extensibility branch](https://github.com/deislabs/akri/blob/http-extensibility/samples/apps/http-apps/README.md).

 Any Docker-compatible container registry will work (dockerhub, Github Container Registry, Azure Container Registry, etc).
 For this sample, we are using the [GitHub Container Registry](https://github.blog/2020-09-01-introducing-github-container-registry/).
 You can follow the [getting started guide here to enable it for yourself](https://docs.github.com/en/free-pro-team@latest/packages/getting-started-with-github-container-registry).

 ## New DiscoveryHandler implementation
 If the resource you are interested in defining is not accessible through the [included protocols](./roadmap.md#currently-supported-protocols), then you will need to create a DiscoveryHandler for your new protocol.
-Here, we will create a discovery handler in order to discover http resources.
+Here, we will create a discovery handler in order to discover HTTP resources.

 New protocols require new implementations of the DiscoveryHandler: